Smoke Bomb Safety Guide: How to Use Them Safely

 Public Parks

-Many parks allow smoke bombs with no issue.
-Some do not.
+Many city parks allow smoke bombs with no issue.
+Some do not, and national and state parks generally prohibit them outright.
 A brief call to your local parks department is the only reliable way to know.
-Rules vary by city, county, and season.
-In dry summer months, rules that were relaxed in spring may have changed.
+Rules vary by city, county, and season — in dry summer months, rules that were relaxed in spring may have changed.

 Wind, Rain, and Weather